DomJWise/ooRexxDebugger/README.md

 If more fine-grained control over debugging is needed or when your Rexx code is embedded and run from within another application, source code modification is required and there are various options depending on your requirements.

-If not using RexxDebugger i.e. if running a program directly or if it is embedded in another application some modifications to the code will be required and some example usage scenarios are as follows:
+If not using RexxDebugger to launch a program i.e. if running it directly or if it is embedded in another application some modifications to the code will be required and some example usage scenarios are as follows:

 (1) There are global TRACE options but debugger window placement and start point of debugging don't matter